Nishi-bioinfo/viral-Genomics-WGS-WES/documentation/overveiw.md

 Quicknote: the example `commands.txt` uses both `apt` and `conda` lines; prefer one package manager for a reproducible environment.

 **Quickstart (example commands)**
 The commands below were executed to produce the example outputs and are taken from `commands.txt`.
-Run them from the repository root (adjust thread counts and paths to your environment):

 ```bash
 # Create folders